 Send them a letter.

 If you have a lot of feelings to share, write them down.
 Writing a letter is more personal and reasonable than trying to call them from an unblocked number or adding them with a fake social media account.
 Additionally, they can process it at their own pace, making it easier to understand.
-Take your time, jot down your feelings, and then send the letter or have a friend deliver it to them.
+Take your time, jot down your feelings, and then send the letter to them or have a friend deliver it.

-This is especially reasonable if you have had a long-term relationship with someone and things ended suddenly.
+This is especially reasonable if you have had a long-term relationship with someone and things suddenly ended.

 You can write an apology letter, ask yourself where you went wrong, plead for their acceptance, or reminisce about the good times you had together.
 There are no right or wrong answers; it depends on what you want to convey to them.

-Ask yourself if you could have done or said something differently and determine if an apology is necessary.
-Could you have expressed your point of view in a different way?
+Ask yourself if there’s something different you could have said or done, and determine if an apology is necessary.
+Could you have expressed your point differently?
 Try to articulate it better.

 Don’t send dozens of letters.
 This will convey the wrong vibe and, to some extent, it’s unfair to their wishes.